ConcatPlexer: Additional Dim1 Batching for Faster ViTs: Introduction

 \section{Introduction}

 \ch{Deep learning research community has experienced dazzling advances in model performance across a wide variety of domains and downstream tasks in the last decade~\cite{he2016deep, 46201, dosovitskiy2020image, kong2022few, kong2023leveraging, seo2023mixnerf, zhu2020deformable}.
 These improvements, however, came at the cost of rapidly increasing computational burden, with the introduction of Transformer~\cite{46201, dosovitskiy2020image, jang2022unifying} marking a major milestone in this aspect.
-With the growing popularity of transformers, methods to reduce their computational costs have become a prominent research topic~\cite{zaheer2020big,ainslie2023colt5,raffel2020exploring,kong2021spvit,liang2022not,bolya2022token}}.

-\ch{However, previous efforts to improve the computational efficiency of transformers have been mostly focused on the NLP domain.}

-\ch{Data multiplexing \nj{(DataMUX)} \cite{murahari2022datamux} pioneered this direction of research for language models by projecting multiple input tokens into a single compact representation space and thus enabling the neural network to process them simultaneously.}

-Although \nj{DataMUX} \cite{murahari2022datamux} has \ch{delivered promising preliminary results for} the \nj{concept of data multiplexing}, there is much room for research \ch{remaining unexplored} \nj{especially in the vision domain.
+With the growing popularity of transformers, methods to reduce their computational costs have become a prominent research topic~\cite{zaheer2020big,ainslie2023colt5,raffel2020exploring,kong2021spvit,liang2022not,bolya2022token}}. \ch{However, previous efforts to improve the computational efficiency of transformers have been mostly focused on the NLP domain.} \ch{Data multiplexing \nj{(DataMUX)} ~\cite{murahari2022datamux} pioneered this direction of research for language models by projecting multiple input tokens into a single compact representation space and thus enabling the neural network to process them simultaneously.} Although \nj{DataMUX} ~\cite{murahari2022datamux} has \ch{delivered promising preliminary results for} the \nj{concept of data multiplexing}, there is much room for research \ch{remaining unexplored} \nj{especially in the vision domain.
 For instance, it} has mainly trained the transformer on the GLUE benchmark \nj{and as a CV task, the} authors have only experimented on the MNIST dataset with light Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN). \ch{This experimental setting is at best a proof-of-concept and thus insufficient to ensure its general applicability in the vision domain.}

 \ch{ In this paper, we explore the potential of data multiplexing in larger scale general vision applications such as ImageNet1K~\cite{deng2009imagenet} classification.
 To that end, we first show the limitations of naive adaptation of DataMUX by constructing a simple baseline named Image Multiplexer that employs DataMUX for visual recognition with minimal modifications.
 We then progressively transform this architecture to reach a favorable trade-off between the accuracy and inference speed, presenting our final model, ConcatPlexer.
 ConcatPlexer, in short, is } a method for efficiently extracting multiple images’ representation at once.
 ConcatPlexer extracts high-level feature tokens via Transformer encode\sh{r} layers.
 Then instead of projecting multiple inputs to a compact representation space, \sh{our} ConcatPlexer reduces the length of \sh{input }tokens \ch{using a learned convolution} and concatenates \sh{them }for simultaneous processing. \ch{Comparison with the naive Image Multiplexer clearly demonstrates that DataMUX in its native form is ill-suited for vision models but can be made effective with our proposed modifications.}